 Many women are too nervous, insecure or lazy with making the first move with dating apps.
 Some attribute this to being old-fashioned or wanting to be pursued.
 Guess what, if you wait for men to pursue you on dating apps, you will likely get bombarded by guys you are not interested in / attracted to or guys who rely on the volume approach with likes and generic lines.
 Dating apps have more men than women and if you are not interested in 80-90% of the guys on them, why wait to sift through unwanted messages.

 Be a driver in your life, don’t be a passenger.
 Women who make the first move are rewarded by weeding out time-wasters more efficiently.
-But if you do take the initiative, don’t rely on generic, cliche and boring lines like hi, hey, what’s up, why did you swipe right on me etc.
+But if you do take the initiative, don’t rely on generic, cliche and boring lines like hi, hey, what’s up, why did you swipe right on me etc. Upgrading to premium accounts on dating apps like Bumble only to wait to see who likes you means that you are missing out on some quality men that might take a while to even see your profile.

-Being Too Picky On Dating Sites
+Being Too Picky On Dating Sites: Signs You Are Picky

 Guys are not nearly as picky as women are when it comes to dating.
 They are more comfortable dating younger women, shorter women, women who don’t have advanced degrees, women who don’t work blue collar jobs and women of color.